fognar777/trafficmeter/README.md

 # Description and Disclaimer
 Script for openwrt based routers that helps keep track of any unintended resets of the built-in traffic meter.
-These values are then saved into a new folder that can be used for monitoring.
+These values are then saved into a new file that can be used for monitoring.

 This is very much a work in progress script.
 In its current state on my router, it has errors that I am still working on correcting and I am by no means a scripting master.
 Feel free to offer suggestions and ideas you have for improvement.